 When the pandemic was first declared in March, both the federal government and individual states put in place temporary bans on mass evictions.
 And while the initial ban protects tenants who lost their income from eviction, the protections are in the process of expiring.
 Federally enforced protections against evicting those who live in assisted properties expires July 25 while similar moratoriums in New York (a new bill extended protections in certain cases of financial hardship) and Colorado have already been lifted.

 But with unemployment still at 11.1 percent, many in the housing industry have been concerned of a crisis in which millions of people could be evicted from their homes.
 According to CNBC, almost half of renters between the ages of 18 to 64 reported having trouble making their rent payments between March 25 and April 10.
-The protections have also not affected piling-up rent (those who lost their jobs will still have to pay it eventually) while a
+The protections have also not affected piling-up rent (those who lost their jobs will still have to pay it eventually) while a federal $600-per-week aid package for those unemployed due to the pandemic is also set to expire in July.

 “A lot of people could be on the streets,” Aaron Carr, founder and executive director of the Housing Rights Initiative, told CNBC.
 “Especially in places like New York City that already have a homeless problem, it could turn into a homeless nightmare.”